Bounding causal effects with an unknown mixture of informative and non-informative missingness: Bounding the average treatment effect

-Consider again the example in Section \ref{ssec:gbounds}, where we obtained the general bounds $[-0.06, 0.34]$.
-Under positive monotonicity alone, which holds in our example, we can obtain the slightly more narrow bounds $[0.01, 0.31]$ (via Proposition \ref{prop:2}).
-If we are further willing to assume that the proportion of informative censoring in either treatment arm is at most 80\% ($\delta_{1u} = \delta_{0u} = 0.8$), we can further refine the bounds $[0.03, 0.28]$.
+Consider again the example in Section \ref{ssec:gbounds}, where we obtained the general bounds $[-0.07, 0.35]$.
+Under positive monotonicity alone, which holds in our example, we can obtain the slightly more narrow bounds $[-0.00, 0.33]$ (via Proposition \ref{prop:2}).
+If we are further willing to assume that the proportion of informative missingness in either treatment arm is at most 80\% ($\delta_{1u} = \delta_{0u} = 0.8$), we can further refine the bounds to be approximately $[0.03, 0.29]$.